 On the other four days, I saved money by bringing my lunch to work.
 Use Bankrate’s Lunch Savings Calculator to see how much you could save over time.
 Packing a lunch may seem like a hassle, but you can save time and money with these tips:

-- Make extra – When cooking dinner the night before, I made enough for an extra meal.
-All I had to do was toss the leftovers in some Tupperware.
+- Make extra: When cooking dinner the night before, I made enough for an extra meal.
+All I had to do was toss the leftovers into some Tupperware.

 Mostly, I bought my coffee elsewhere because I didn’t like the taste of the free coffee in the break room.
-But when that got too expensive, I bought a large container of Coffee Mate French Vanilla creamer from Sam’s Club to use in my coffee.
-Each container cost $14.98, and had 300 servings.
-Since the coffee was free, I spent 5 cents a day by bringing my own creamer and skipping the coffee house – a savings of $4.50 a day, or $22.50 per week.
+But when that got too expensive, I bought a large container of Coffee Mate French Vanilla Creamer to use in my coffee.
+I figure that by drinking the free coffee instead of buying that Caramel Macchiato, and spending about 5 cents a day on creamer, I saved about $4.50 a day, or $22.50 per workweek.

-Another thing I could have tried is brewing gourmet coffee at home and bringing it in a thermos.
+Another thing I could have tried was brewing gourmet coffee at home and bringing it in a thermos.

 If you manage to use the techniques above or others to save money, don’t fritter it away.
 If you save $200 a month by bringing coffee and lunch from home, have that much automatically transferred from your checking to your savings or investment account.

 For ideas on how to build on those savings, check out “How to Get Stated Investing If You Don’t Have Much Money.”

 How much do you spend on coffee and dining out for lunch?
 Share your thoughts in the comments section below or on our Facebook page.
 And if you liked this story, please share it!